SSH

 Copy

-Once you have the service you need a client, although in Linux it usually comes installed, but if it doesn`t you can install it via
+Once you have the service, you need a client.
+Although in Linux it usually comes installed, if not, you can install it using

 !apt install openssh-client